obsproject/obs-studio/README.rst

 Contributing
 ------------

- - If you wish to contribute code to the project, please make sure read the coding and commit guidelines: https://github.com/jp9000/obs-studio/blob/master/CONTRIBUTING.rst
+ - If you wish to contribute code to the project, please make sure to read the coding and commit guidelines: https://github.com/jp9000/obs-studio/blob/master/CONTRIBUTING.rst

  - Developer/API documentation can be found here: